 Did you wear the uniform?

-Calling all UB active, reserve, deployed and undeployed military and veteran students, alumni, faculty and staff!
+Calling all UBalt active, reserve, deployed and undeployed military and veteran students, alumni, faculty and staff!

 Please help us stay in touch with you about military- and veteran-oriented activities, events and resources by providing us with your information.

 You contribute to the vibrancy of our campus.
 We provide the services and support that help you reach your full potential.

 The Bob Parsons Veterans Center connects you to the many resources available for military and veteran students at the University of Baltimore and offers support and resources in a military-friendly atmosphere.

 - connect with resources, services and support

 - get involved in University activities